Frank J. Coppola: Career

 In August 1965, Coppola joined the Portsmouth Police Department.
 Within his first twelve months of service, he was dismissed, due to submitting a false statement to the chief of police and for failing to report an assault on a prisoner.
 Coppola appealed his dismissal and was reinstated into the force after a ninety-day suspension without pay.
 In April 1967, Coppola was suspended again, this time for insubordination to a superior police officer.
-Two months later, he was recommended for dismissal for failing to perform duties correctly on three separate occasions.
+Two months later, he was recommended for dismissal for failing to perform duties correctly on three occasions.
 Within days, Coppola submitted his resignation and ended his career in law enforcement.

 Over the next few years, Coppola worked multiple jobs and was a finance worker, a co-owner of a drive-in restaurant, a car salesman, and a carpenter's assistant.
 Between 1968 and 1970, Coppola worked as a salesman for Gosport Motor Sales, where he was promoted to assistant sales manager.
 During these years, he married his first wife, with whom he had two sons.
 The marriage ended in 1971, while Coppola was serving time for a burglary conviction.
 In July 1973, Coppola was released from prison and returned to selling cars.
 In 1974, he opened his own business, running an automobile reconditioning firm.
 During this time, Coppola remarried to a woman named Karen Lewis Evans.
 In March 1975, Coppola was involved in an automobile accident that left him with back pain.
 The accident, amongst other issues, caused his second marriage to fall apart.
 The couple struggled financially and from January 1976, they lived off of money that they borrowed from family and friends.